 Calvin noted that each tree can intercept up to 2,500 gallons of stormwater per year.
 They will also help reduce the university’s carbon footprint.
 Combined, the trees can absorb around 700 pounds of carbon dioxide while potentially reducing energy consumption by providing shade for nearby buildings.

 They will also make the view of the Merrimack River even more picturesque.
 Over the summer, LoBuono and Grounds Operations Manager Erik Shaw planted a variety of wildflowers — including daisies, snapdragons, lupine and baby’s breath — on the slope below the Allen House patio, which used to be overrun by weeds.
-Designed as a pollinator habitat site for birds, butterflies and bees, the project was funded by an $8,000 S.E.E.D. grant
+Designed as a pollinator habitat site for birds, butterflies and bees, the project was funded by an $8,000 S.E.E.D. grant from the university.

 “It’s an area that could use a little sprucing up,” LoBuono said as volunteers shoveled rich, dark compost around the tree roots.
 “This is going to be a really nice area for students.”